I have been asked this question every single day of my practice career.

 Several things to be aware of:

 - The most serious side effect is gastric ulceration and subsequent perforation.
-Gastric ulceration can resolve with discontinuation of the aspirin.
+Gastric ulceration can resolve with the discontinuation of the aspirin.
 Perforation is much more serious and can result in death.
 If you use aspirin to control pain and gastrointestinal signs (vomiting, diarrhea, and inappetence) develop, stop the medicine immediately.

 - You should NOT, under any circumstances, use aspirin with other drugs unless recommended by your veterinarian.
 Never use aspirin with any NSAID or prednisone.
 The side effects of combining these medicines can be disastrous.

 - Enteric-coated and buffered pills lessen stomach discomfort in dogs.
 This fact is debatable but is my recommendation.
 Remember, NSAIDs are not labeled for use in dogs but have been used for years.
 Most of the information regarding aspirin use in dogs has been gleaned from human literature and anecdotal evidence.

 - Start at the lowest dose and only use for a few days.
 NSAID dose in dogs is debatable but a good starting point is 10 mg/lb given twice daily with food.

-- If you are using low dose aspirin for dogs and decide to go the veterinarian, make sure you inform your veterinarian.
+- If you are using low-dose aspirin for dogs and decide to go to the veterinarian, make sure you inform your veterinarian.
 The reason why is because your veterinarian may recommend a different NSAID.
 Giving a different NSAID such as Rimadyl without an adequate washout period can exacerbate and perpetuate disastrous adverse events.
 The washout period following NSAIDs should be 10-14 days.

 - Never use Tylenol or Advil in dogs.
 These are brand names.
 The drug names are acetaminophen and ibuprofen.
 Both of these drugs are potentially toxic and not recommended.